20 Things I do not want to give up in 2020

 Day 2 – Carlucci’s Trattoria – a Pompano Beach Restaurant – I was famished after walking a couple of miles and this place hit the spot!

-Seaside Grill – Pompano Beach restaurant (night of Day 2)
+Seaside Grill – a Pompano Beach restaurant (night of Day 2)

-The concierge James recommended this restaurant which was literally up the street from our hotel
+Our Concierge James recommended this restaurant which was quite literally up the street from our hotel

 Day 3 – 9Face Sushi – another Pompano Beach restaurant – dining al fresco – out here it seems as if everyone and their grandmother owns a dog (smile)